denimandsteel/vdw/events/_posts/2016-05-13-carscadden_stokes_mcdonald_architects_inc.md

 dayOfWeek: Sat
 dayOfMonth: May 13
 title: "Carscadden Stokes McDonald Architects Inc."
-description: "We are a east-side architecture and design studio, ready to welcome you warmly and let you talk our ears off about why design matters."
+description: "We are an east-side architecture and design studio, ready to welcome you warmly and let you talk our ears off about why design matters."
 startTime:
 endTime:
 type: Open Studios